nequ4tion/cpwntools/README.md

 The library can be installed on the system globally by invoking `./manage install`.
 To remove it from the system `./manage uninstall` can be used.

+# Working systems
+This library has been tested on Arch Linux and OpenBSD, but might work on other systems as well.